-We investigate the contribution of demand shocks to business cycle fluctuations in a three-sector model using Bayesian techniques.
-Actual output falls below capacity due to matching frictions.
-Search-based demand shocks influence capacity utilization, which affects the Solow residual.
-To estimate the model, we adopt a novel approach utilizing sectoral data on capacity utilization in both nondurables and durables sectors, alongside data on labor hours and output in consumption and investment sectors.
-This unique data combination incorporates information on sectoral productivity while subjecting the model to a rigorous test.
-In particular, we require the model to fit not only overall capacity utilization dynamics but also the volatility, comovement, and persistence of its subcomponents.
+Using Bayesian methods, we estimate a three-sector model in which goods market frictions allow for shopping effort to influence the Solow residual.
+Actual output is generally below capacity due to matching frictions.
+Search-based demand shocks therefore influence capacity utilization which in turn affects the Solow residual.
+To estimate the model, we adopt a novel approach that utilizes sectoral data on capacity utilization in both the nondurables and durables sectors, alongside data on labor hours and output in the consumption and investment sectors.
+This unique combination of data allows us to incorporate information on sectoral productivity while also subjecting the model to a rigorous test.
+We ask the model to not only fit dynamics of capacity utilization overall but also to capture the comovement and persistence of its subcomponents.